izlandman/jneumeth-2018/README.md

 ## Major Components

 Within these experiments are the major tools to build and evaluate the Mahalanobis Distance classifier from La Rocca, produce Universal Background Models, evaluate GMM-UBMs, and evaluate I-Vectors.
+The functionality of these tools is limited to the scope of the paper/experiments.
+However, updated class specific tools (a Universal Background Model class and Total Variability Matrix class) are in progress.
+These should streamline the operation of UBMs/TVMs/GMM/I-Vector development for the Matlab platform.

 ### Mahalanobis Distance